 Sally Collins - Director

-Sally is a General Manager at NAB leading their business management team for the Business Bank.
-With 22 years experience in financial services she has lead many large functions within NAB, CBA and AXA Australia.
+Sally is the Chief Operating Officer at VFMC, Victorian Finds Management Corporation.
+With 22 years experience in financial services she has lead many large functions within VFMC, NAB, CBA and AXA Australia.

 At work Sally has been a vocal advocate for gender diversity and inclusion and also workplace flexibility.
 She was recently recognised for this as the 2016 recipient of the Financial Executive Women (FEW) Positive Progression of Women award.
 She is also an author and her first book, Stepmother Love, is all about the challenges faced by stepmothers in finding their way and building loving families.